 We predated fast food restaurants.
 In fact, our generation defined fast food restaurants.
 The first fast food chain I remember was McDonald's on University across from UALR.
-It was an original-style McDonald's with the two huge 60-foot yellow arches that could be seen from Meadowcliff, like the one on the right.
+It was an original-style McDonald's with the two huge 60-foot yellow arches that could be seen from Meadowcliff.
 And McDonalds didn't have a big mac until 1968, and the quarter-pounder didn't show up until 1971.
-You can see the menu we had to choose from by clicking HERE.
+The McDonald's menu we had to choose from consisted of a small hamburger, a small order of French fries and a soda or shake.
 When I ate my first fifteen-cent McDonald's hamburger I discovered they put ketchup on them and they wouldn't leave it off whether you liked it or not so it was off to Roach's for me.

 In case your memory is a little rusty, here's a timeline.

 1928 - First Bubble Gum, Fleer's Dubble Bubble, goes on sale in the US.

 1931 - First drive-through window, J.G.
 Kirby's Pig Stand, Dallas/Fort Worth, Texas.

 1933 - Ruth Wakefield, of the Toll House Inn in Whitman, Mass, invents the chocolate chip cookie.

 1934 - Carl Kaelen introduces The cheeseburger at his burger bar in Louisville, Kentucky.

 1937 - Spam.
 No, really, the meat kind.
 From Hormel Foods.

 1938 - First instant coffee, Nescafe.

 1940 - First fast food chain, Carl N. Karcher bought a hot dog cart, that became Carl's Jr.